(pan i TOOM yoo mab)

 There are no contraindications listed in the manufacturer’s US labeling.

 Canadian labeling: History of severe or life-threatening hypersensitivity reactions to panitumumab or any component of the formulation.

-Missed doses (Canadian labeling): Doses should be administered within 3 days before or after the scheduled dose (unless withheld for toxicity).
-If a dose is missed, administer as soon as possible; the next dose should then be administered on a new every 2 week schedule based on the day of the most recently administered dose.
+Missed dose (Canadian labeling): Doses should be administered within 3 days before or after the scheduled dose (unless withheld for toxicity).
+If a dose is missed, administer as soon as possible; the next dose then should be administered on a new every 2 week schedule based on the day of the most recently administered dose.

 Infusion reactions, severe (grade 3 or 4): Stop infusion; consider permanent discontinuation (depending on severity or persistence of reaction).